-- 2. Local areas, led by Clinical Commissioning Groups, have been required to have a system-wide local transformation plan for children and young people's emotional and mental health since 2015.
-The current Local Transformation Plan can be accessed here (https://healthandcarenotts.co.uk/joint-local-transformation-plan).
+- 2. In Nottinghamshire, we believe that mental health is everyone's business and that agencies need to work together to ensure that all children and young people enjoy good mental health and emotional wellbeing, including those that are most vulnerable in society.
+Local areas, led by Clinical Commissioning Groups (CCGs), have been required to have a system-wide local transformation plan (LTP) for children and young people's emotional and mental health since 2015.
+The current LTP can be accessed here (https://healthandcarenotts.co.uk/joint-local-transformation-plan).
 This plan is the sixth iteration for Nottingham and Nottinghamshire.
-Nottinghamshire's Children's Integrated Commissioning Hub based in Public Health co-ordinates the implementation of the system plan.
+Nottinghamshire's Childrens Integrated Commissioning Hub based in Public Health co-ordinate the implementation of the system plan. - 3.
 The plan was refreshed in September 2021 and provides a comprehensive overview of achievements, future commitments to improve provision and outcomes for children and young people's mental health.
-It also reflects on the impact of COVID-19, recovery and restoration plans, and updates on milestones to deliver the ambitions set out in the NHS Long Term Plan (2019), and also those identified locally. - 3.
-The plan has been endorsed by the Children and Young People's Mental Health Executive, which comprises representatives from Clinical Commissioning Groups, Local Authority Children's Services, Public Health, local providers, NHS England and NHS Improvement and Elected Members from Nottinghamshire County Council and Nottingham City Council.
-The Children and Young People's Mental Health Executive is responsible for delivering a comprehensive action plan which is aligned to the Local Transformation Plan.
-The endorsed paper has then been approved by the Nottingham and Nottinghamshire Integrated Care System Health and Social Care Board and NHS England and NHS Improvement have reviewed and assured the Plan. - 4.
-The plan is system-wide and covers services commissioned and provided by the two local authorities (Public Health and Children's Service functions), local Clinical Commissioning Groups and NHS England.
+It also reflects on the impact of COVID-19, recovery and restoration plans, and updates on milestones to deliver the ambitions set out in the NHS Long Term Plan (2019), and also those identified locally. - 4.
+The plan has been endorsed by the Children and Young People's Mental Health Executive (CYP MH Executive), which comprises of representatives from CCGs, Local Authority Children's Services, Public Health, local providers, NHS England and Improvement and Elected Members from Nottinghamshire County Council and Nottingham City Council.
+The CYP MH Executive are responsible for delivering a comprehensive action plan which is aligned to the Local Transformation Plan.
+The endorsed paper has then been approved by the Nottingham and Nottinghamshire Integrated Care System (ICS) Health and Social Care Board and NHS England and NHS Improvement have reviewed and assured the Plan. - 5.
+The plan is system-wide and covers services commissioned and provided by the two local authorities (Public Health and Children's Service functions), local CCGs and NHS England.

 Progress in implementing the plan is reported to Children and Young People's Committee in the context of the Local Authority's role in relation to safeguarding and ensuring Nottinghamshire is achieving the best outcomes for children and young people.

-Impact of COVID-19 and response
+Impact of COVID- 19 and response